Swimming Pool Accidents

 Swimming is an extremely popular recreational activity in California; however, they are also potentially dangerous facilities that must be carefully maintained and overseen by their owners.

 Thousands of drowning or submersion deaths occur each year in the U.S. This rate is particularly high for young children.
 About 350 children under the age of 5 drown in pools each year.
 Drowning is the second leading cause of death for this age group after car accidents.
 Another 2,600 children are treated in hospital emergency rooms each year for near-drowning incidents, many of whom suffer permanent neurological disability.

-If you or a member of your family has suffered a serious or fatal injury in or around a swimming pool at a hotel, resort or private residence, the Bay Area injury attorneys at Mitchell & Danoff Law Firm are here to help.
+If you or a member of your family has suffered a serious or fatal injury in or around a swimming pool at a hotel, resort or private residence, the San Jose injury attorneys at Mitchell & Danoff Law Firm are here to help.
 Contact us to speak with a top-rated attorney today.

 Injuries at Swimming Pools

 According to many accident statistics, the vast majority of injuries occur in backyard residential swimming pools.
 There is an obvious and serious danger of leaving small children and others unsupervised at a pool.
 Because of this, California law requires that private swimming pools maintain secure fences to deter unauthorized visitors and trespassers from entering.